Humanity4all/AsetNiop4Teensy/design.md

 The translation service interprets the SwitchVector and handles translation to keys (and the communication of said keys to operating system).
 It does this dependent on which layer is currently active, and what the modifier states are.

+## PinInterface

+### PinInterface::PinInterface
+Allocate memory, and create a Bounce object for every pin.
+Also creates a SwitchBoard state machine.

+### PinInterface::update
+Poll pins (or more accurately, the bounce objects), record changes and call the switchboard state machine accordingly.
+This is the method called by the loop() function in main.cpp

+### PinInterface::~PinInterface
+Release memory.

 ## SwitchBoard State Machine